Migrating emails from the existing email service to Zoho Mail

 - In the Exclude Folder List option, add the list of folders that you want to skip during migration.
 Enter the names of the folders within double quotes ("Folder1"), in which case only that folder will be excluded.
 If you want all subfolders under a parent folder to be migrated enter the folder name followed by /* within double quotes ("Folder1/*").
 For detailed information on the convention, refer here.

 - Select Add Migration to save the server details.

 - You need to add the account details to be migrated as the next step.

-After you have added the Server details, you will be taken back the Migration Home page.
-Click the Migration, to add the source accounts to be migrated.
+After you have added the Server details, you will have to add the Account Details.

 You can add the accounts manually or import the details from a CSV file.
 However, make sure that you have the source and the destination account details ready.
 For each user added, the source credentials are checked with the server and the user gets added only if the source authentication is successful.